Labor History News

 Join now by clicking here.

-• 24 Aug 2011 11:29 AM | Posted by GNHLHA (Administrator)
+• 24 Aug 2011 11:29 AM | Posted by GNHLHA

 The Battle of Blair Mountain in West Virginia was one of the largest civil uprisings in the United States.
 For five days in late August and early September 1921, thousands of coal miners lined up against thousands of coal company security men and deputy sheriffs in a fight for union recognition and collective bargaining rights.